oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

     ![Get started for free](images/get-started.png " ")

-3. Under Free APEX Workspace, Click Free Sign Up.
+3. Under Free APEX Workspace, click **Free Sign Up**.

     ![Request a free workspace](images/request-workspace.png " ")

-4. On the Request a Workspace page, enter your Identification details – First Name, Last Name, Email, Workspace.
+4. On the Request a Workspace page, enter your identification details – First Name, Last Name, Email, Workspace.

     *Note: For workspace, enter a unique name, such as first initial and last name.*